nhatnguyen1122/mental-chatbot/README.md

-# Towards a Vietnamese Mental Health Support Chatbot
+# Towards a Vietnamese Mental Health Support Chatbot with Large Language Models

 A comprehensive framework for training and evaluating Vietnamese mental health chatbots using Cognitive Behavioral Therapy (CBT) techniques.
 This paper includes both a fine-tuning pipeline for counselor models and an automated evaluation system using simulated conversations.